 Activity options vary depending on destination and operator.
 Activity level is determined by the range and intensity of activities you choose to participate in.
 Discuss with your Trip Planner which options are best for you.

-The journey starts in the remote and beautiful Murciélago Bay, located within Santa Rosa National Park.
-This area can only be reached by boat, offering a peaceful escape into Costa Rica’s natural beauty, far from the crowds.
-You’ll have the chance to explore the area through hikes for all skill levels, water sports, and snorkeling.
-The bay is surrounded by scenic small islands, including Isla Colorada and Isla San José.
+The journey begins in Murcielago Bay, a remote area within Santa Rosa National Park that can only be reached by boat.
+This location offers a chance to experience Costa Rica’s natural environment away from crowds.
+Activities include hiking, water sports, and snorkeling.
+The bay features several small islands, including Isla Colorada and Isla San Jose.

 In the Curú Wildlife Refuge, at the southeastern tip of the Nicoya Peninsula, the local wildlife is abundant and diverse.
 There is a possibility to see exotic birds, deer, howler, and spider monkeys, as well as frogs, butterflies, and even the occasional crocodile, this is a haven for nature lovers.
 In the afternoon, there may be time for a beach party or kayaking.
 The vibrant waters near Isla Tortuga offer opportunities for kayaking and paddleboarding.